Online vs. On-Campus: Which Mode of Learning Is Best for You?

 Best for: Students who want a bit more flexibility with housing and schedules but still wants the perks of being on campus.

 Based on the above, what type of program seems like the best fit for you?
-Now that you know whether you want — online, in-person, or hybrid — let’s take a look at the organization of your classes.
+Now that you know the type of learning you want — online, in-person, or hybrid — let’s take a look at the organization of your classes.

 Asynchronous Learning